 - Defective products.
 Any explosion or malfunction of work equipment, airbags, appliances, or other large objects can result in a severe spinal cord injury.

 - Medical malpractice.
 Patients have surgical procedures in the hope that they will get better.
-Sadly, some patients get worse due to medical error by the doctor, the hospitals, nurses, or medical staff.
-One slip of the knife, one injection in the wrong location, or one other medical oversight can cause spinal cord injury and permanent harm.
+Sadly, some patients get worse due to medical errors by the doctor, the hospitals, nurses, or medical staff.
+One slip of the knife, one injection in the wrong location, or one other medical oversight can cause a spinal cord injury and permanent harm.

 Helping spinal cord injury victims get justice in Chicago